medic/medic-docs/md/install/quick.md

 ## Send a test SMS to the Gateway

-* Use some of the examples in the [gateway testing doc](../testing) to verify messages are being displayed and parsed correctly in Kujua.
+* Use some of the examples in the [gateway testing doc](../testing) to verify messages are being displayed and parsed correctly in Kujua Lite.